How to Choose a Solar Installer

 Updated October 11, 2025

-• Ensure your solar installer manages key processes like permitting, inspection, and grid connection, and provides post-installation support.
+• Confirm the installer manages permitting, inspection, and grid connection, and provides local post-installation support.

 What to ask or look forWhy it mattersRed flags or tips